slooi/mp3Con/readme.md

 ## Usage:

--   Place files in `combine` folder to generate an `output.mp3` inside app directory
+-   Place mp3 files in `combine` folder to generate a concatenated mp3 file `output.mp3` inside app directory

 ## How it works